|Resources & VK4ION Projects||Motorcycles|

 I wish to acknowledge the information from the following sources.
 Some helped me with antenna design, others with the background theory and modeling.

 Bob Hejl W2IK - this man is a hero of mine.
 He loves emergency comms and just reading his pages will inspire you to want to build better emergency antennas.
 I've built several of his designs over the years and they all work!
-If you have difficulty seeing some photos on his home pages, check out his pages at the ArmyMARS Link
+Sadly most of his individual pages seem to have fade from the internet.
+You may find info on his other great love the ArmyMARS Link

 Pat Lampert W0IPL - A valuable N.V.I.S. resource with links to test results, modeling & antenna design